LEGACY OF THE HEART

 How does the musical expression of musicians benefit others?
 They might not know the answer to that in their lifetimes.
 We won’t know the full benefit of what we are and what we leave behind, either.
 The benefit might come in the next century.
 Decades later, the recordings and life of Maria Callas inspire others, give them respite, encourage them to do difficult things that require courage.
 All of us can name people whose existence has elevated our lives.

-So yes, those people who created the music that moved me (and made me a better musician), the people who wrote the books that transported me (and taught me how to write), the teachers who provoked a spark in me, contributed to someone.
-And those who make music and art and theater, those who write and make scientific discoveries and create ways to make our lives better—all of them contribute to others, which ultimately helps our species evolve.
+So yes, those people who created the music that moved me (and made me a better musician), the people who wrote the books that transported me (and taught me how to write), the teachers who provoked a spark in me, contributed to me, and I will hopefully do the same for some human in the future.
+Those who make music and art and theater, those who write and make scientific discoveries and create ways to make our lives better—all of them contribute to others, which ultimately helps our species evolve.

 And surely that is another reason the creative and healing arts are important.
 They help us survive: they give us hope, they feed our souls, they fuel our creative drive, they nurture us.
 They leave us inventions that improve our lives and the lives of the next generation.